30-Day notice of information collection under review: Tribal Resources Grant Program Equipment/Training progress report.

-The Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+The Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
 The revision of a currently approved information collection is published to obtain comments from the public and affected agencies.
-This proposed information collection was previously published in the Federal Register Volume 73, Number 4, pages 1230-1231 on January 7, 2008, allowing for a 60-day comment period.
+This proposed information collection was previously published in the Federal Register Volume 71, Number 196, pages 59817-59818 on October 11, 2006, allowing for a 60-day comment period.

-The purpose of this notice is to allow for an additional 30 days for public comment until April 14, 2008.
+The purpose of this notice is to allow for 30 days for public comment until January 4, 2007.
 This process is conducted in accordance with 5 CFR 1320.10.

 If you have comments especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Rebekah Dorr, Department of Justice Office of Community Oriented Policing Services, 1100 Vermont Avenue, NW., Washington, DC 20530.